 This dairy-free soup is incredibly delicious on its own; it’s the perfect comfort food on a cool night.
 You can also use this in any recipe calling for cream of mushroom soup.
 Mushroom cream sauce is the foundation for most casserole recipes and so using a homemade sauce can make all the difference.

-I use this soup in my chicken spaghetti recipe and in my green bean casserole .
-It’s really the soup that stands out in both of these dishes.
+I use this soup in my chicken spaghetti, tuna noodle casserole, and green bean casserole .
+It really is the soup that stands out in these dishes.
 I feel like some people tend to disregard the importance of a good mushroom soup.
 It may seem like a humble ingredient, but in reality, it’s the star of your casserole.

 I truly believe that once you try this creamy mushroom soup, you won’t want to make any other.

-- 1 tbs olive oil or other fat
+- 1 tablespoon avocado oil olive oil or another fat

-- 8 oz baby bella mushrooms, roughly chopped
+- 1 8 oz package baby bella mushrooms, roughly chopped

-- 1 serrano pepper, roughly chopped (you can remove rib if you don’t like spicy food)
+- 1 serrano pepper roughly chopped (remove rib if you don’t like spicy food)

-- freshly ground salt and pepper, adjust to taste
+- 1/4 teaspoon freshly ground black pepper adjust to taste

 - ¼ cup white wine